G-Locus

 Progressive Greying Dogs Cesky Terrier

-But for now, we can only theorize how greying works from a breeder’s perspective.
-Progressive greying seems to be an incomplete dominant trait that causes a dose-dependent effect on all eumelanin in a dog’s coat.
+But for now, we can only theorize how graying works from a breeder’s perspective.
+Progressive graying seems to be an incomplete dominant trait that causes a dose-dependent effect on all eumelanin in a dog’s coat.

 G > g

-Dogs with a g/g genotype don’t develop greying and keep their original color.
+Dogs with a g/g genotype don’t develop graying and keep their original color.

 Dogs with a G/g genotype will fade to some degree.